vaadin/bookstore-example/README.md

 ## Prerequisites

-The project can be imported into the IDE of your choice, with Java 8 installed, as a Maven project.
+The project can be imported into the IDE of your choice, with Java 8 or 11 installed, as a Maven project.

 ## Project Structure

 The project consists of the following three modules:

 - parent project: common metadata and configuration
-- bookstore-starter-flow-ui: main application module, development time
+- bookstore-starter-flow-ui: main application module that includes views
-- bookstore-starter-flow-backend: POJO classes and mock services being used in ui
+- bookstore-starter-flow-backend: POJO classes and mock services being used in the ui

 ## Workflow